mopsos-team/mopsos/README.md

 **Database of Ancient Greek Morphology, Phonology, Syntax, and Scansion**

-MoPSoS is an open-access, client-hosted corpus tool for Archaic Greek hexameter poetry (Homer, *Iliad* and *Odyssey*; Hesiod, *Theogony* and *Works and Days*).
+MoPSoS is an open-access, client-hosted sqlite-based corpus tool for Archaic Greek hexameter poetry (Homer, *Iliad* and *Odyssey*; Hesiod, *Theogony* and *Works and Days*).
 It supports searches over linguistic sub-categories not encoded in comparable databases: morphemes, phonological and syllabic structure, syntactic relations, and meter.

 Live site: **https://mopsos.org**